 2. This Type of Writing Improves Communication Skills

-Of course, creative writing also has very tangible benefits for students—including the ways in which it can improve their communication skills.
+Of course, this genre also has very tangible benefits for students—including the ways in which it can improve their communication skills.
 For starters, any writing practice is good practice when it comes to becoming a better writer.
-However, writing in this style is especially beneficial because the genre encompasses so many different styles and methods of writing.
+However, this style is especially beneficial because the genre encompasses so many different styles and methods.

 As students begin writing and practicing different forms, they’ll become more adept at shaping their thoughts toward a particular audience.
 They’ll also learn how to construct and deliver clear patterns of thought.